GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 This feature can be configured via the `dateIndicatorPlacement` in the `MessageListConfig`.
 With the floating overlay option (`.overlay`), the date indicator is shown for a short time whenever a new message appears and during scrolling.
 On the other hand, in order to always show the date between messages, similarly to Apple Messages and WhatsApp, the `.messageList` option should be used.
 Both options can be turned off by using the `.none` option.

 The default option is `.overlay`.
-In order to change that e.g. to the `messageList` option, this code can be used:
+In order to change that for example to the `messageList` option, this code can be used:

 ```swift
 let messageListConfig = MessageListConfig(